Side by side for the Gospel

 God intends his people to be united in spirit and in purpose to take his gospel to the world.
 Unite is how you can join in and make a difference.

-The Unite course is the key pathway to membership in our Church.
-At Unite you will:
+The Unite course is the key final step for membership in our Church.

 Entering into membership means you are committing yourself to being a partner in the spread of the gospel locally at North Coast Church.
 Practically, this includes serving at, praying for and supporting North Coast Church, under the guidance of the leaders.
 Membership also entitles you to vote at our biannual Members’ Meetings.